 i.
 A preacher will only be as useful to Jesus to the extent that He has “been with” Jesus.
 There is little done for eternal good by those who preach without having a real, personal relationship with Jesus Christ.

 ii.
 “A disciple was a learner, a student, but in the first century a student did not simply study a subject; he followed a teacher.
 There is an element of personal attachment in ‘disciple’ that is lacking in ‘student.’”
 (Morris)

 e.
-He might send them out to preach, and to have power to heal sicknesses and to cast out demons: When someone has been with Jesus, and is sent out to serve Him, they can expect that Jesus will give them the power to serve Him, including the power to see miraculous works (heal sicknesses and to cast our demons) done in their midst.
+He might send them out to preach, and to have power to heal sicknesses and to cast out demons: When someone has been with Jesus, and is sent out to serve Him, they can expect that Jesus will give them the power to serve Him, including the power to see miraculous works (heal sicknesses and to cast out demons) done in their midst.

 i.
-"The business of a ministers of Christ is, 1st.
+“The business of a minister of Christ is, 1st.
 To preach the Gospel.
 2nd.
 To be the physician of souls.
 And 3rd.
-To wage war with the devil, and destroy his kingdom."
+To wage war with the devil, and destroy his kingdom.”
 (Clarke)

 4. (16-19) The twelve disciples listed.

 Simon, to whom He gave the name Peter; James the son of Zebedee and John the brother of James, to whom He gave the name Boanerges, that is, “Sons of Thunder”; Andrew, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Cananite; and Judas Iscariot, who also betrayed Him.
 And they went into a house.